Who exactly does Harford Family House serve?

-Harford Family House exclusively serves homeless families with children.
-This could be a mom and children, a dad and children or a married couple with children.
+Harford Family House serves families experiencing homelessness with children.
+This could be a mom and children, a dad and children, or a married couple with children.
 It could also be another adult, such as a grandmother or aunt, with legal custody of children under the age of 18.
+We also serve unaccompanied young adults ages 18 to 24 who are experiencing homelessness.

 Is there really a homeless problem in Harford County?